 Hectare urbain

 Hectare urbain is an urban agriculture project coordinated by HEC Montréal’s Sustainable Transition Office.
 The project aims to raise community awareness of the importance of preserving biodiversity and making responsible choices.
-The project offers community members many opportunities to acquire new knowledge and support sustainability.

 A permaculture project